 Parent involvement and varied community linkages are an integral part of the program.
 A work experience apprenticeship component is available.
 Students attend courses that lead to a high school diploma.
 Programming is provided for students in grades 9-12.
-The Evertech program encourages students to explore either a career and technical or creative arts curriculum.
+The Evertech Academy enables students to explore either a career and technical or creative arts curriculum.
 The program's goal is for students to successfully meet state standards and obtain a high school diploma.
 The program also focuses on personal growth, helping each student to become a contributing member of the community.

 Sites & Contact:

 An alternative education program that provides a yearlong (or shorter) placement for students in lower grades experiencing academic difficulties due to emotional issues.